emuacat/GEO-database-mining/README.md

 # Step 2: Check the Expression Matrix
 # High-quality data is crucial!

-# Try to understand my codes, how I filtered the probes based on microarray annotation, and how I checked the group information for different samples in each experiment.
+# I filtered the probes based on microarray annotation, and how I checked the group information for different samples in each experiment.
 # This includes PCA and Cluster figures.